Install Registry Scanner

 AWS ECR Single Account

-Use the single account AWS ECR installation to target one registry per installation.
+Use the single account AWS Elastic Container Registry (ECR) installation to target one registry per installation.

 To onboard an entire organization containing several member accounts, check the AWS ECR Organizational setup

-There are two installation methods, based on where the Kubernetes cluster is located:
+Use one of the following installation methods based on where the Kubernetes cluster is located:

 $ helm upgrade --install registry-scanner sysdig/registry-scanner --version=1 \